Add to Google

-At the apex of the Executive is the Governor and the Council of Ministers, headed by the Chief Minister, who are advised and assisted by the Mantralaya.
-All orders of government are issued from the Mantralaya, which is divided into a number of departments.
-Below the Mantralaya are the executive departments, which execute most orders from the government.
+At the apex of the Executive is the Governor and the Council of Ministers, headed by the Chief Minister, who are advised and assisted by the Secretariat.
+All orders of government are issued from the Minister's Offices(Eg: Mantralaya), which is divided into a number of departments.
+Below the Ministers Offices are the executive departments, which execute most orders from the government.
 These organisations reach the regional, district, taluka and, in some cases, even village levels.

 The Chief Minister and Council of Ministers